rveciana/BasemapTutorial/docs/backgrounds.rst

 * meridians is a list with the longitudes to plot.
 This can be created with *range()* if the values are integers.
 If you need floats, *np.arange()* is a good option
 * color sets the color of the line. `This page explains all the color options <http://matplotlib.org/api/colors_api.html>`_
 * linewidth sets, of course, the line width in pixels
-* zorder changes the position of the lines, to be able, fot instance, to make the land to cover the meridians, or the opposite
+* zorder changes the position of the lines, to be able, for instance, to make the land to cover the meridians, or the opposite
 * Sets the dashing style.
 The first element is the number of pixels to draw, and the second, the number of pixels to skip
 * labels change the positions where the labels are drawn.
 Setting the value to 1 makes the labels to be drawn at the selected edge of the map.
 The four positions are [left, right, top, bottom]